 - Some real scenarios of how Reveille has helped solve a customer issue

 - Tips and his Top 7 uses of Reveille

-So, what was your first experiences of Reveille?
+So, what were your first experiences with Reveille?

-The goal for us in setting up Reveille is that rather than needing to log into customer systems on a daily basis via a VPN, everything is managed proactively.
-You get full visibility in the dashboard of the customer’s entire ECM environment.
-Having set up monitors and tests in Reveille, any issues are forwarded to us so we can then investigate.
+The goal for us in setting up Reveille is that rather than needing to log into customer systems daily via a VPN, everything is managed proactively.
+You get complete visibility in the dashboard of the customer’s entire ECM environment.
+Having set up monitors and tests in Reveille, any issues are forwarded to us so we can investigate.
 It’s a significant time-saving.
 Some VPNs can take a long time to connect.
 It is much easier to have issues sent to you.